Hack-2/Hacky/README.md

 ### Step 3

-Now, depending on if this is a public calendar or not, you can either you the **Public address in iCal format**, or the **Secret address in iCal format**.
+Now, depending on if this is a public calendar or not, you can either use the **Public address in iCal format**, or the **Secret address in iCal format**.

-In my case my this example, my calendar, ``Hack^2 Test`` is private, so I would copy the secret address.
+In this example, the Google Calendar I am linking, ``Hack^2 Test`` is private, so I would copy the secret address.

 ![copy iCal address](.assets/step3.png)